owfm/owfm.me/posts/employment-history.md

 7. Express
 8. Helm

 As a developer in the London Base and Precious metals trading office I work closely with the team to deliver bespoke software to support and streamline their trading workflows.
-Most recently I have been building **ETL pipelines using Node** to aggregate disparate data sources for presentation via **React, with deployment using Docker and Kubernetes**.
+Please see my **<a href="/developer-experience">developer experience</a>** for more.

 ## Teacher of Physics, Head of Key Stage 5 Science, Specialist Leader in Education (SLE) for Physics